-Our primary aim is to promote the Sport of Taekwondo and its accompanying benefits through the highest quality programs, that are accessible, affordable and fun.
+Etobicoke Taekwondo’s primary aim is to promote the Sport of Taekwondo and its accompanying benefits through the highest quality programs, that are accessible, affordable and fun in Toronto.

-In 1985, there were no WTF Taekwondo programs in Etobicoke (a suburb west of Toronto).
+In 1985, there were no World Taekwondo (WT) programs in Etobicoke (a suburb west of Toronto).
 So, in September of that year, Master Deh started giving lessons through the City of Etobicoke’s (Parks and Recreation, Community) programs.
 For over 9 years, he ran successful and well-attended classes.

 By the Fall of 1994, there were over 600 participants training in 9 locations throughout Etobicoke.